bespalovdn/asterisk-scala/README.md

 ## Example: `simpleagiserver`

-This example will demonstrate minimal code you have to write in order to create simple AGI server.
+This example will demonstrate the minimal code you have to write in order to create simple AGI server.

-In this simple example our AGI server will execute `Playback` command to play standard "demo-congrats" phrase, and then `Hangup` command.
+In this example our AGI server will execute `Playback` command to play standard "demo-congrats" phrase, and then `Hangup` command.

-At first, you have to create instance of `AgiRequestHandler`:
+At first, you have to create the instance of `AgiRequestHandler`.
+This class will contain main business-logic of AGI request handler:

     class AgiHandler extends AgiRequestHandler
     {